-- x.
-That the only entity having a total monopoly -and that too because it is the sole player in several segments-- is the government-controlled Prasar Bharati, which: - Is the only entity and hence holds an absolute monopoly in terrestrial TV via its 43 channels -which also have to be mandatorily carried even on private cable; - Has unrestricted vertical integration via DTH Freedish with 45 million subscribers; - Is the only entity and hence holds an absolute monopoly in AM radio broadcasting as well as original content in news and current affairs on FM radio.
-No private players are allowed in any of these segments and there cannot be a more blatant example of a media monopoly anywhere in the world like Prasar Bharati. - xi.
-That there is no argument against the need for a level playing field viz vertical integration by bringing telcos into the ambit of the 20% broadcasting vertical integration rule so that there are controls over the same entity owning the content and pipe in both broadcasting and telecom sectors.
-In fact, this is the only intervention that TRAI is mandated to do since only telecom and broadcasting/cable -where its remit is to promote competition and facilitate efficiency-- is under its jurisdiction and any discussion on other media involving horizontal cross media curbs is outside its jurisdiction. - xii.
-That there is no example cited of any country in the world which is even discussing imposing curbs on horizontal cross media ownership.
-Infact, the few countries which did have these restrictions owing to the very few media outlets present there wanting to enter terrestrial TV over 60 years ago, have been rolling them back owing to many factors including convergence and the need to ensure cross-media ownership to keep their traditional media entities alive.
-India, in any case, has absolutely different circumstances, with the most diverse and competitive media market in the world, even as terrestrial TV -the trigger for cross media curbs in a few countries 60 years ago-is wholly in government-controlled Prasar Bharati's hands and private sector is barred from it. - Even TRAI acknowledges that in light of the increased decentralisation of news sources, countries are moving away from cross-media ownership restrictions.
-For example, in USA, restrictions on cross-ownership rules for Newspaper / broadcast and radio/television have been removed in 2017.
-Similarly, in UK, Media Ownership (Radio and Cross media) Order 2011 removed all local cross-media ownership restrictions.
+- There is no plausible data to identify even one single "market" where there is horizontal dominance/monopoly/concentration simply because of the above fact, and also because none exists.
+Hence, the entire basis to justify any restrictions on horizontal cross media ownership simply falls apart. - That there is no argument against the need for a level playing field viz. vertical integration, which can be done by bringing telcos into the ambit of the 20% broadcasting vertical integration restrictions, so that there are controls over the same entity owning the content and pipe in both broadcasting and telecom sectors.
+In fact, this is the only intervention that TRAI is mandated to do since only telecom and broadcasting/cable where its remit is to promote competition and facilitate efficiency- is under its jurisdiction and any discussion on other media involving horizontal cross media curbs is outside its jurisdiction. - That there is no example cited of any country in the world which is even discussing imposing curbs on horizontal cross media ownership.
+In fact, the few countries which did have these restrictions owing to the very few media outlets present there wanting to enter terrestrial TV over 60 years ago, have been rolling them back owing to many factors including convergence and the need to ensure cross-media ownership to keep their traditional media entities alive.

-PART B: GENERAL COUNTER COMMENTS
+GENERAL COUNTER COMMENTS